gustavopardini28/gustavopardini28/README.md

-- 👋 Hi, I’m @gustavopardini28
+- 👋 Hi, I’m Gustavo Pardini, i'am 20 years old, and i am a programming enthusiast.
 - 👀 I’m interested in React and Node ...
 - 🌱 I’m currently learning React and node...
 - 📫 How to reach me gustavoemp28@gmail.com ...
+- Let's build the future! 🚀

 <!---
 gustavopardini28/gustavopardini28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.